 Stop Wastage & Overspending

-Financial mismanagement by our elected officials is out of control.
-Council needs to stop wasting money rather than putting its hands deeper into your pockets.
+Council must stop wasting money rather than putting its hands deeper into your pockets.

 We cannot afford to continue to have Councillors who abdicate the monitoring of the operational costs to the CEO alone.
 They must realize this is a governance responsibility.
 In fact, to succeed Councillors must lift their game and excel in this discipline of knowing precisely where and how rates are being spent across the Council and the other business units Council controls.